kalbhor/MusicRepair/README.md

   -d                    Specifies the directory where the music files are
                         located

-  --revert
-                        Specifies the directory where music files that need to be reverted are located
+  --revert              Specifies the directory where music files that need to
+                        be reverted are located

   --norename            Does not rename files to song title

+  --format              Specify the title format used in renaming, these keywords
+                        will be replaced respectively: {title} {artist} {album}
 ```
 ___
 ### How to use